tunaitis/domainpricescraper/README.md

 # domainpricescraper
-A Go library for collecting price data from the largest domain registrars.
+A Go library for collecting price data from the popular domain registrars.